 The total amount to be spent directly or indirectly will not exceed \$500 in aggregate.
-As of April 24, 2006, the CHALLENGERS have spent \$350.
+As of May 4, 2006, the CHALLENGERS have spent \$400.
 Contrary to customary practice and regardless the outcome of the vote, we have chosen not to seek reimbursement for this solicitation from the shareowners of the Company-AAG.
 We do, however, plan to solicit for our Proposal No. 10 Reimbursement Proposal For Short-Slate Proxy Contests.
 In the future we believe grassroots proxy contests like ours will become more numerous and are good for business.
 In order to properly check-and-balance corporate power, these contests deserve some reimbursement for reasonable expenses considering that campaign expenses of incumbent directors' are currently paid fully by company stockholders.

 In many contests, if challengers win, they seek to have all their expenses reimbursed by the company, such as duplicative mailings, etc. In our view such a practice causes the shareowners to pay twice for essentially the same thing.
-We plan limited printing and mailing by the U.S. Post Office or any other carrier.
-Electronic mail ("email") will be used to communicate with and contact some of the shareowners of the Company-AAG, such as institutional holders.
+We do not plant to use the U.S. Post Office or any other carrier.
+The Internet and electronic mail ("email") will be used to communicate with and contact some of the shareowners of the Company-AAG, such as institutional holders.